Asian markets retreat further as US data fans rate hike fears

 Rate hike talk has seen the dollar maintain its strength against its peers, and investors are keeping watch on Japan after its top currency official on Wednesday made a verbal intervention, saying authorities were ready to take action when needed.

-The yen has come under added pressure owing to the Bank of Japan's refusal to move away from its ultra-loose monetary policy, though JP Morgan Chase's head of markets research for the country warned the unit could face further weakness.
+The yen inched higher Thursday but remains under added pressure owing to the Bank of Japan's refusal to move away from its ultra-loose monetary policy.

+JP Morgan Chase's head of markets research for the country warned the unit could face further weakness.

 "The yen is likely to be one of the weakest currencies even next year," Tohru Sasaki, a former trader at the BoJ said in an interview, according to Bloomberg News.